peterjakubowski/Pillow-Metadata/README.md

 # Pillow-Metadata

-Python class that transforms XMP and Exif metadata into a standard Python dictionary from a Pillow (PIL) source image.
+Python class that transforms XMP and Exif metadata into a standardized Python dataclass data structure from a Pillow (PIL) source image.
+#

 ## Background

-I created this Python class to more easily extract image metadata in Python without depending on other packages like python-xmp-toolkit, which requires Exempi.
+I created this Python class to more easily extract image metadata in Python without depending on other packages like python-xmp-toolkit, which requires Exempi; and PyExif, which requires exiftool.
 Especially for simple read tasks, I wanted a tool that utilized Pillow, the Python Imaging Library.
-Pillow has methods to read metadata from images, this class will simply take the data returned by these methods and reformat it into a dictionary that is easier to work with.
+Pillow has methods to read metadata from images, this class will simply take the data returned by these methods and reformat it into a dataclass that is easier to work with.

 The two Pillow methods used for metadata extraction are: